The World's Cheapest Holiday Destinations

 You might find this list refreshing because we have deliberately left out Bali and Thailand!
 Whilst they are both awesome, not too far away and extremely cheap- chances are, you’ve heard of them loads of times.
 Here are some more exotic locations (and ones you’d probably never consider) to keep in mind for your next cheap holiday.
 We’ll leave the discount flight scouring up to you!

 If you’re headed to South America, then Bolivia is the cheapest possible place on the agenda.
 Food and drink is extremely inexpensive, and there’s plenty of adventurous activities for families who want to explore and get moving.
 A day’s budget costs around $25.
 Tourists should head to the Uyuni salt flats, and the gorgeous city of La Paz with its signature dizzying altitudes, buildings hanging off the sides of canyons, and bustling street markets.
+Kids will love Parque Cretácico, is located just outside of the beautiful city of Sucre, where they can explore the very cool Jurassic dinosaur park which has the largest collection of dinosaur prints in the world.

 As long as you’re staying out of the wealthier shopping districts and not in the gorgeous palatial style hotels of the capital Delhi, then you can get by here on very few dollars.
 Street food is a delight with every region of India having their own cuisine style, experience the hustle and bustle of an Indian train journey, visit the black sand beaches of Kerala and of course, don’t miss the splendid architecture of the Taj Mahal.
 India can be both chaotic and extremely beautiful as well as bright and colourful, so make sure you forward-plan!